 As a result, vulnerabilities can creep into the code unnoticed, leaving the software susceptible to being exploited or hacked.
 These vulnerabilities can range from simple coding mistakes to complex architectural flaws.
 Regardless of the size of the vulnerabilities, the impact on the security and integrity of data can be significant.

-Here are the top five reasons why developers must check code for vulnerabilities and prioritize security before shipping their software products.
+Here are the top five reasons developers must check code for vulnerabilities and prioritize security before shipping their software products.

 These examples highlight why it’s crucial to check code for vulnerabilities before shipping and prevent such incidents from happening.